shopware5/devdocs/source/99-paper-cuts/index.md

 ## Get involved!

-In the two weeks from Monday the 5th September to monday the 19th September we would like to fix as many papercut bugs as possible together with our community.
+In the two weeks from Monday the 5th September to Monday the 19th September we would like to fix as many papercut bugs as possible together with our community.

 ### How to contribute?